 Greater Osceola and Florida Tax Credits and Incentives

-Both Florida and Greater Osceola offer attractive incentives to qualifying relocating and expanding companies.
+Both Florida and Osceola County offer attractive incentives to qualifying relocating and expanding companies.
 Elected officials have demonstrated their commitment to economic development through the adoption of incentive packages based on the needs of the company.

 This assistance is provided on a case-by-case basis, with job creation, quality of wages and capital investment being the significant deciding factors.
 The state and local tax climate can also be considered an incentive to investing in the region.
 Available incentives include:

 Osceola County may offer a Job Creation Bonus up to $3,000 per job to Qualified Targeted Industries to stimulate the creation and/or retention of high wage jobs in the County.
 To seek this incentive the company must create at least ten (10) net new jobs at a minimum of 115% of the County’s Average Annual Wage , and commit to retain these jobs for the agreed-upon term.
 This is a performance-based incentive, payable to the company after certifying and providing satisfactory proof that the jobs have been created and/or retained.

 Osceola County may offer a property tax (ad valorem) refund to Qualified Targeted Industries to stimulate the creation and/or retention of high wage jobs in the County.
 Through this incentive, the County may refund a portion paid by the company of the property taxes (ad valorem) on the value added to real property or new business personal property for a period of up to 10 years.
 All applications go through an approval process.
 Specific levels of refund will be determined by the size, scope and location of the project.
 This is a discretionary incentive, offered to projects on a case-by-case basis.